tupacmoche/NYU-Intro-to-Python-Summer-2018/Assignments/homework_4.md

 The goal of this assignment is to solve problems inside of a jupyter notebook and upload that notebook to a repository on GitHub.

 ## How to submit this assignment
-Create a repository called "Name - Homework 4" and please put the code from this assignment there and send me the link.
+Create a new repository called "Name - Homework 4" and please put the code from this assignment there and send me the link.

 ## Due Date
 This assignment is due March 19th